How to Change DNS | Router, Windows, Android, iOS, Mac, Linux and ChromeOS

 Change DNS on Mac

 To change the DNS server your Mac uses, go to “System Preferences” > “Network”.
-In the window that opens, select on the left the network adapter that will receive the new DNS configuration and then click on the “Advanced” button.
+In the window that opens, select the network adapter on the left that will receive the new DNS configuration, then click the “Advanced” button.

 In the advanced settings window, click on the “DNS” tab and then on the “+” button in the lower right corner to enter the addresses of the DNS servers you want to use on your Mac — and note that you can use either IPv4 or IPv6 addresses.
-As you add new servers, they will appear in the listing on the left.
+As you add new servers, they will appear in the left-hand listing.
 Now, confirm all changes by clicking “OK.”

-To ensure your Mac will use the new DNS servers you’ve set, restart your operating system or clear your DNS cache in this walkthrough provided by Apple.
+To ensure your Mac uses the new DNS servers you’ve set, restart your Mac or clear your DNS cache using the walkthrough provided by Apple.

 Change DNS in Ubuntu

-Two ways to change DNS in Ubuntu are through the visual interface or the Terminal.
-As I’ve shown all the changes using the systems interface, let’s continue this way in Ubuntu 18.04 LTS.
+There are two ways to change DNS in Ubuntu: the graphical interface or the Terminal.
+As I’ve shown all the changes using the system’s interface, let’s continue this way in Ubuntu 18.04 LTS.

 Go to “Settings” in your Ubuntu installation and then to “Network”.
-When the network settings open, you will likely see a list of available networks and the one you are connected to.
+When you open the network settings, you will likely see a list of available networks, including the one you are connected to.
 Click the configuration button next to the name of the one you are connected to.

-In the new window that opens, click on the “IPv4” tab, look for the “DNS” field, disable the “Automatic” switch and enter the DNS server address you want to use.
+In the new window that opens, click the “IPv4” tab, locate the “DNS” field, disable the “Automatic” switch, and enter the DNS server address you want to use.
 If you want to use multiple servers, separate their addresses with a comma.

 Okay, now confirm the changes to use the new DNS server on your Ubuntu.

-As there are a huge variety of Linux distros out there, the suggestion is to consult either their official page or the community if you can’t change the DNS yourself.
+As there are many Linux distros, it’s best to consult their official website or the community if you can’t change the DNS yourself.

 Change DNS on Chromebook

-Changing the DNS server on the Chromebook is relatively easy, but just like iOS and Android, Chrome OS doesn’t allow you to set a system-wide global DNS server.
+Changing the DNS server on the Chromebook is relatively easy, but, as with iOS and Android, Chrome OS doesn’t allow you to set a system-wide global DNS server.
 This means that you must make the following adjustment for each network you connect to.

 On your Chromebook, go to “Settings” > “Network” and click on the name of the network you are connected to.